Read on for Frequently Asked Questions FAQ Allergies to answer all your questions about allergies, and how to determine if you have them.

 FAQ Allergies address your questions on Allergies, which are a growing health concern.
 Almost one-third of the industrialized world suffers from Allergies, while one-fifth of North Americans are affected by Hay fever alone.
 Asthma is diagnosed in one-tenth of North Americans, while Food Allergies have been self-reported by 2.5 million Canadians & 15 million Americans.

 Allergies are an overreaction to a normal immune response.
-Your immunity is a powerful, intricate system that protects you by combating those causing sickness or infection, such as bacteria & viruses, while also repairing cancer cells.
+Your immunity is a powerful, intricate system that protects you, combating germs causing sickness or infection, such as bacteria & viruses, while also repairing cancer cells.

 An allergen is anything that can trigger an aggressive immune response, wherein the body thinks it’s fighting an offender, that is usually harmless.
 Allergens may be introduced by eating, breathing or touching.